University Facilities and Services

 Sign Up for Weather Related Notifications

 University Facilities sends notifications by email to those members of the University who wish to receive them.
-To receive these EMAIL NOTIFICATIONS you can sign up here, or email Heather Ladue and receive the directions for joining this Listserve.
+For directions to join this Listserve to receive email notifications, visit our notifications page.

 Winter Walking Safety

 Winter walking falls often result in bruises, sprains, and broken bones.
 The University employs more than 20,000 staff, most of whom walk some distance to the building in which they work.
 The departments of Environmental Health & Safety and Horticulture & Grounds have joined forces to provide tips on winter walking safety and posters you can print and post in your work area.

 Any snowfall that is less than 6 inches is considered a routine occurrence.
 The weather forecast is carefully monitored and when any snowfall is predicted, staffing for snow removal is determined and early start-times are scheduled the day before.
 Grounds regularly monitors the National Weather Service and local radar.

 The Medical Center Grounds Crew is staffed from 2:00 a.m.to midnight each day, Monday through Friday, from December 1 to April 1.
 The contractor servicing the River Campus Grounds moves to a 24-hour-a-day coverage when the weather dictates.

 The roadways to provide emergency access and Handicapped Areas are serviced first.